Ferreira scores 4 goals, US beats Grenada 5-0 in Cup sendoff

 Paul Arriola added a goal in the 62nd as the Americans stretched their home unbeaten streak to 26 games since a September 2019 loss to Mexico, matching the team record set from 2013-15.

-On a 96-degree evening, stars Christian Pulisic and Tyler Adams didn’t dress for the No. 15 U.S., which faced a Spice Boys team winless since beating the U.S. Virgin Islands in March 2021.
+On a 96-degree evening, stars Christian Pulisic and Tyler Adams didn’t dress for the Americans, who faced a Spice Boys team winless since beating the U.S. Virgin Islands in March 2021.
 The Americans had 67% possession and outshot Grenada 25-3, including 10-0 in the first half.

 Ferreira got the first goal when Arriola crossed and the ball deflected off Kayden Harrack.
 Ferreira cut to the center and beat goalkeeper Jason Belfon inside the far post with a left-foot shot from 8 yards.
 The U.S. had entered with just one goal from the run of play by a forward in 13 games.